 Nowadays everyone is picking up blogging, be it for a hobby or to make a living.
 However, there are a few things I notice people tend to look over.
 Personally, I’m of the opinion that you must do your thing perfectly, be it a big or a small undertaking.
 Before, you go worrying about SEO and ad networks you must pay attention to the following points.

-Whenever you go and look at tips and tutorials for first time bloggers, you will usually come across pretty informative posts by pro bloggers.
+Whenever you go and look at tips and tutorials for first-time bloggers, you will usually come across pretty informative posts by pro bloggers.
 However, I believe that things they talk about should come to you as the second steps.
-I did some googling and also looked into the posts covered here at Shoutmeloud.
-Most of the posts talk about these things for example:
+I did some googling and also looked at the posts covered here at ShoutMeLoud.
+Most of the posts talk about these things, for example:

 - How to submit your blog posts to social networks